 Though the cost differs between commercial solar and residential solar, varies from state to state, and is dependent upon many other factors, there’s good news across the board: the cost of solar continues to decrease as materials become more affordable and customer demand increases.

 Also important to remember: the federal solar tax credit (also known as the investment tax credit or ITC) reduces the cost of a commercial or residential solar energy system by 30 percent, with no value cap.
 Some states, utilities, and local government also offer additional rebates and tax incentives for going solar.

 Another plus?
 You don’t even need to install solar panels at your home or business to join the clean energy revolution.
 Some electricity programs let you power your home or business with up to 100% solar energy.
 This is accomplished through the purchase and retirement of renewable energy certificates (RECs) representing the environmental attributes associated with U.S. solar generation.

 The benefits of solar energy are numerous:

-- Solar is clean and good for the earth.
+- Solar is clean and good for the Earth.
 Solar power produces zero greenhouse gases.
-On top of that, it doesn’t require the vast amounts of water that fossil fuels do.
+On top of that, it doesn’t require the vast amounts of water like fossil fuels do.
 Conserving water and keeping the air clean?
 That’s a win-win for us all.